Configure an M4 Mac for Video Editing

 I looked at the speeds of various internal drives.
 All M-series computers have internal drives roughly equivalent to the fastest Thunderbolt 5 external unit, which is about 6,000 MB/second.

 However, tests using both Final Cut and Premiere also show that they are not exporting data anywhere close to Thunderbolt 5 speeds.
-FCP averages 1.2 GB/second.
+FCP exports max out around 1.2 GB/second.
+Resolve and Premiere are both slower.

 In general, buy enough internal storage to hold the operating system, all applications and work files.
 I have a 2 TB system on my M2 Max Mac Studio and I’m using 500 GB of it.
 Use external storage for all projects and media.